 Although the traps don’t need servicing for six months, we go into the area at regular intervals to check the counters and maintain the traps to determine how many predators we are killing and check the Whio population.

-Quote below from Andrew Glaser, Department of Conservation Whio Recovery Group Leader:
+Quote from Andrew Glaser, Department of Conservation Whio Recovery Group Leader:

 “Great initiative by our Hunters to showcase what can be achieved through their capable skills in the bush.
 This effort and the level of commitment the team has shown qualifies this as our newest “Whio Recovery Site”.
 Through your efforts and the management of the whio predators the Kaimanawa Forest whio population will flourish in an area where we didn’t previously have any representation.
 We greatly appreciate your teams support and keen to help out where we can.“

-The Sika Foundation is very appreciative of the support received from the all of our sponsors for this exciting and nationally important conservation project, as without this generous support we would not have a project.
+The Sika Foundation is hugely appreciative of the support received from sponsors for this exciting and nationally important conservation project, as without this generous support we would not have a project.

 Also a big thanks to the dedicated team of volunteers who have given their time to make this project possible, many travel significant distances, take time off work and give up their spare time just to be involved.